itsnayabsd/website/_drafts/configure-nginx-ubuntu-debian-raspbian.md

 		        try_files $uri $uri/ =404;
 	        }
 	}
-}
 ```
-Replace **root** path also with your website path for any one of above configurations.
+Replace **root** path with your website or app path for everywhere.

 Before reloading the configuration, test whether the configuration syntax is correct or not with the following command.